slackhq/hack-sql-fake/README.md

 composer require slack/hack-sql-fake
 ```

+### Versioning and Releases

+Hack/HHVM is a rapidly evolving ecosystem with frequent breaking changes.
+As such, release numbers in this project track HHVM version numbers.
+We aim to support the latest LTS (long term support) release of HHVM on the `main` branch.
+Long lived branches for other supported HHVM versions may also be maintained.
+At present, releases for HHVM 4.80, 4.56, and 4.40 are supported.
+See the https://github.com/slackhq/hack-sql-fake/releases page for compatibility.

 ### How it works

 SQL Fake works by providing a subclass of [AsyncMysqlConnectionPool](https://docs.hhvm.com/hack/reference/class/AsyncMysqlConnectionPool/), the recommended method of querying MySQL built-in to Hack.
 A subclass for `AsyncMysqlClient` is provided as well.